biohazard999/Xenial.Framework/docs/guide/layout-builders.md

 # DetailViewLayoutBuilders - Introduction

-DetailView LayoutBuilders are a way of defining `DetailViews` in code.
+`DetailViewLayoutBuilders` are a way of defining `DetailViews` in code.
 They are a domain specific language (DSL) to build Views in code rather than using the `ModelEditor`.
-As always in `Xenial.Framework` there are several ways to define them and how to tell the framework when to consume them.
+As always in `Xenial.Framework` there are several ways to define them and to tell XAF when to consume them.
 They are an **addition** to the `ModelEditor based approach`, because they operate below the differences layer. <!-- differences layer could probably benefit from some additional description or a link to the XAF documentation -->

 <!-- replace this line with its equivalent from the model builders into, remembering to substitute layout builders for model builders -->
-DetailView LayoutBuilders are one of the many `NonVisual Components` of Xenial.Framework and designed around best practices and working efficiently in a team, however there are several benefits for smaller teams and projects as well.
+`DetailViewLayoutBuilders` are one of the many `NonVisual Components` of Xenial.Framework designed around best practices and working efficiently in a team, however there are several benefits for smaller teams and projects as well.

 ## Installation